PMA2005/Graph-Weaver-1/README.md

 ### Multi-Select
 - **Ctrl+Click (Windows/Linux)** or **Cmd+Click (macOS)** - Add/remove nodes from selection
 - Selected nodes show in the Focused Graph Panel on the left
+- **Click X button** - Remove a node from your selection without deselecting everything
 - Use "Single" mode to view one node's neighborhood at a time
 - Use "All" mode to see combined neighborhoods of all selected nodes

+### Theme Toggle
+- **Click the theme toggle** in the top navigation bar to switch between light and dark mode
+- Your preference is saved to localStorage and remembered on next visit

 ### Managing Data
 - **Add Node** - Click "+ Add Node" in the top navigation